bbaranoff/binding-down-to-gsm/docs/index.rst

 No LTE neighbor info (or LTE cell absent)

--  When you broadcast that fake 2G cell on ARFCN 871, you typically only advertise **GERAN frequencies** (and your fake PLMN 001–01).
-You do **not** broadcast any E-UTRAN neighbor information (no SIB7 for LTE, no SIB19, etc.) on that BCCH.

 -  A UE in idle on 2G waits for periodic “cell reselection” checks (every few hundred ms).
 It will consider these in order: